saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 * Show Authorizations List;
 * Show Authorization;
-* Confirm or Deny Authorization.
+* Confirm or Deny Authorization. and add authentication/enrollment flow for `Obtaining Access Token`

 Salt Edge has developed the SCA solution with such an architecture, having Identity Service in infrastructure of Service Provider, in order not to have any access to the personal information/credentials of the customer.
 All related to the customer private data is isolated from any third party or application and is controlled exclusively by the Service Provider.